otti0815/writeupfoo/README.md

 # writeupfoo
-just a pastebin for debugging stuff
+just a place for debugging stuff

 ## Kubeadm
 all kuebadm things are listet in kubeadm_debug